Information for Registered Students:

 If you are starting a new project, please bring A MODEL - such as a small figurine, clay model, etc. - or photographs and/or drawings.

 Lunch is NOT included in the seven-day sessions.
 Please plan accordingly.
 We have a refrigerator, microwave, and toaster oven.
+There are also a few local food options a short drive from the shop, such as the Dixon Cooperative Market.

 If you plan to stay for the extension period, you will bring your own lunch and there is no instruction.
 Payment by the day for the extension is made online in advance.